SivakumarLoganadane/SivakumarLoganadane/README.md

 🎯 **Aspiring Data Scientist | AI & ML Enthusiast | IoT Innovator**

 I am passionate about Data Science, Machine Learning, and exploring the future of AI.
-Currently pursuing my **B.Tech in Computer Science and Engineering (AI & ML specialization)** at Sri Manakula Vinayagar Institute of Technology, Puducherry.
+Currently pursuing my **B.Tech in Computer Science and Engineering (AI & ML specialization)** at Manakula Vinayagar Institute of Technology, Puducherry.

 🌱 Always curious about **Generative AI, Quantum Mechanics, and Teleportation** — blending science and technology to build futuristic solutions.